dataviscourse/tutorials/lectures/lecture-more-advanced-d3.md

 As its name suggests, `d3.group` groups values by key.
 It returns a map from key to the corresponding array of values from the input.

-You need to include following snippet to import `d3-array` package:
+You need to include the following snippet to import the `d3-array` package:

 ```html
 <script src="https://d3js.org/d3-array.v2.min.js"></script>